Center of Academic Engagement

 Intelligence Studies Advisory Board (ISAB)

-Rooted in Mercyhurst University’s mission to educate and inspire individuals within a culture where faith, reason, and values-based leadership thrive, the Intelligence Studies Advisory Board (ISAB) serves as a vital bridge between the university’s academic community and the continually evolving intelligence profession.
-The ISAB strengthens Mercyhurst’s legacy as a national leader in applied intelligence education by championing ethical decision-making, innovative problem-solving, as well as cutting-edge collection and analysis, while fostering a commitment to the common good across intelligence, cybersecurity, and global security fields.
+Rooted in Mercyhurst University’s mission to educate and inspire individuals through faith, reason, and values-based leadership, the Intelligence Studies Advisory Board (ISAB) connects the university’s academic community to the evolving intelligence profession.
+The ISAB strengthens Mercyhurst’s leadership in applied intelligence by championing ethical practice, innovative problem-solving, and cutting-edge analysis across intelligence, cybersecurity, and global security fields.

-The ISAB’s mission is to connect academia, industry, and government to ensure that Mercyhurst’s Applied Intelligence programs remain responsive to the evolving demands of national and global security, while proactively addressing emerging concerns in cybersecurity, economic security, health security, environmental security, and related domains.
-Through expert guidance, mentorship, and strategic collaboration, the ISAB helps prepare students to think critically, act ethically, and lead effectively in service to their communities and the world.
+The ISAB’s mission is to link academia, industry, and government to ensure that Mercyhurst’s Applied Intelligence programs remain responsive to national and global security needs.
+Through expert guidance, mentorship, and collaboration, the ISAB helps students think critically, act ethically, and lead effectively in service to their communities and the world.

 About the ISAB